-The DCF, DMHAS and CTSAB are committed to the full implementation of the goals and objectives of the PLAN 2020.
-We hope you find the PLAN 2020 useful, and we thank you for your dedication to working together with us to prevent further suicide attempts and deaths in our state.
+The DCF, DMHAS and CTSAB are committed to implementing the goals and objectives of the PLAN 2025.
+We hope you find the PLAN 2025 useful, and we thank you for your dedication to working together with us to prevent further suicide attempts and deaths in CT.
+Be the 1 to start the conversation!

 Department of Children and Families